Unity-Technologies/com.unity.multiplayer.docs/tools/runtime-stats-monitor.md

 The Runtime Net Stats Monitor can be configured from the inspector.
 You can add, remove, and customize its Display Elements in the inspector under Configuration/Display Elements.
 Each Display Element displays one or more stats, which can be added, removed, and modified under each Display Element’s “Stats” field.

+### Creating Configuration Presets using Scriptable Objects

+## Using Custom Data in the Runtime Network Stats Monitor

 ## Including/Excluding the Runtime Network Stats Monitor in Builds

 When using the tools package, the implementation of the Runtime Net Stats Monitor (RNSM) can be included/excluded from a build independently from its interface (the RuntimeNetStatsMonitor component), to enable developers to save space and other resources in cases where this is important, such as on mobile.